“Sleep is the golden chain that ties health and our bodies together.” (Thomas Dekker, 1572-1632).

 As with almost every function of our bodies, day and night, the sleep-wake cycle is controlled by ‘the body clock’ – yes we all have one!
 Specifically, the body or master clock is the Supra-Chiasmatic Nuclei or SCN.
 The SCN consists of about 20,000 neurons, located deep in the brain within the hypothalamus, and its circadian rhythm runs close to, but not exactly, 24 hours.
 This is known as the circadian process (circa = ‘about’; diem = ‘day’).
 The SCN has connections to photosensitive retinal ganglion cells in the eyes.
 The primary factor in controlling the operation of the SCN is its response to light and dark, and these variations in light affect the circadian rhythms of all physiological and psychological processes across the day.
 Therefore, exposure to light at a regular start time each day after good sleep at night, is the key to efficient, healthy and well-balanced physical and cognitive functioning, every day.

-Sitting in conjunction with the daily circadian rhythm (Process C, above) is our homeostatic pressure to sleep at any given time, our sleep drive or sleep pressure (Process S, above).
+Sitting in conjunction with the daily circadian rhythm (Process C, left) is our homeostatic pressure to sleep at any given time, our sleep drive or sleep pressure (Process S, left).
 After awakening from a good night’s sleep at 7am, we are highly unlikely fall asleep again at say, 8am.
 But as our busy mind and body functions continue across the day, we gradually build up pressure to sleep, so that when we reach, say 11pm (or maybe earlier), we are indeed ready to fall asleep soon after going to bed.
 Sleep pressure then dissipates while we sleep, ready to reset again next morning.
 This explanation of sleep is the ‘Two-Process Model’ (Borbely, 1999).
 As you can see, these two processes need to be well-synchronised for good sleep health, including alertness, concentration and energy at the right times of the day.
-If not, sleep disturbance and daytime impairment starts to appear.